Stephman1/ai-diy/BreakReminderApp/README.md

 `I want a programme that reminds me to take a 10 minute break every one or two hours.
 Every four hours I want the programme to remind me to take a 30 mins walk outside or have a lunch break.
 I want to come back from the break and know how long I have been away for.
 I then want to reset the timer for another one or two hours.
 I want the programme to have a simple and usable interface that allows me to easily view the timings and set the timer.
 I would like it to have a popup or alert function when it's time to take a break.
 I would like the programme to run on my desktop computer.
 I would like the code to be packaged so that it can run in an executable file.
 I want to only have to click on the executable file and it will run the programme until I choose to close it.
 I would like to be able to minimise and resize the interface.
 Can you give me the code for this programme?`

 ChatGPT should give you the Python code to run in an executable file.
 Copy and paste the Python code into a file on your local computer.
+Save the file as `break_reminder.py`.

 ### Install Python (Mac users should be able to skip this step)